Start the Process

 Each program is sent an email with a unique setup link.
 Program Directors responsible for more than one program will receive separate emails for each program and must use the unique link provided in each email to setup an account for that program.

-If you have not received a personalized email for your program by July 5, 2022, please contact AACPM.
+If you have not received a personalized email for your program by July 5, 2023, please contact CASPR Support.

 Set Up Your Log In Credentials

 Enter the email address of the Program Director.

 The email address you enter will uniquely identify your account and will be your username for the NMS Match System.
 Account information in the NMS Match System is not carried over from the previous year.